mita07/my-resume/index.md

 </div>

 ## Specialized in
 Designing interactive website to satisfy the client's need and requirements by using the latest tools and technologies.
 Specialized in User Interface design with highly optimized techniques.
+Have good knowledge on mind map.

 ## Research interests
 Web Technology, Information Technology, Internet, Networking, Reading, Writing.